 I'm sitting here preparing to guest lecture in the Psychology of Aging course at Winston-Salem State University (WSSU) and listening to Aaliyah's version of "At Your Best (You Are Love)", which has been on repeat.
 This song is definitely a 90's music favorite of mine. *singing, "At your best, you are love."
 When I'm the healthiest, I am love.
 I am capable of loving and receiving love.
 The only thing is, how do I approach the stumbling block that come when I'm trying to give/receive love?

-The older I get, the less I'm able to tolerate certain things from people and the more comfortable I am with being upfront.
-I've learned my likes/dislikes as it relates to what I would want from my significant other.
+My tolerance of nonsense has decreased as I've gotten older.
+I've learned my likes/dislikes as it relates to what I want from my significant other.
 I've also taken note of what I bring to the table and if nothing else, I know I'm hella dope (dope = cool), which took a long time for me to believe.
 However, even though I've learned all of these things, I'm still...S-I-N-G-L-E.

 Ageist Thoughts Towards Aging & Dating

-In today's society, we all know there's a high possibility of ageism showing up in any aspect of our lives.
+Ageism can show up in any aspect of our life.
 So, it shouldn't be surprising when ageism pops up in the dating world.
 Think of how many ageist thoughts you've had as it relates to dating, especially if you're currently single.
 Thoughts like: